neilwiborg/NeilBot/README.md

 #### /play `<url_or_search>`

-This slash command will cause the bot to play audio from the YouTube url or search passed in.
+This slash command will cause the bot to add the music from YouTube from either a URL or a search query to the queue.

 #### /stop